 Exercise can also reduce stress and anxiety, leading to longer, higher-quality sleep.
 In addition, exercising in the morning and afternoon can regulate sleep and wake cycles by raising body temperature.
 The drop in body temperature a few hours after exercise can help trigger sleepiness, and help people who toss and turn in bed to fall asleep more quickly.

-The Sleep Debt Calculator
+Sleep Debt Recovery

 What to do when you’re sleep-deprived, whether for a night or two or much longer?
 In a word: sleep.
 We may not be able to fully repay the debt, but we can stop depriving ourselves of the health benefits of sleep and start getting the rest we need.